sfbayrecruiter/sfbayrecruiter/README.md

 - 👋 Hi, I’m @sfbayrecruiter
 - 👀 I’m interested in networking with developers of all kinds
-- 🌱 I’m currently learning HTML and javascript.....you can say I'm kindergartener programming level.
+- 🌱 I’m currently learning HTML.....you can say I'm kindergartener programming level.
 LOL!
 - 💞️ I’m hoping to help you find your next gig or connect you to someone awesome in my network
 - 📫 You can send me a note at patti.lopez@aryaka.com or my twitter @sfbayrecruiter